Peaceful? Boring… Hahaha

 Flinging open the curtains scared away the youngsters playing cymbals on the windows.
-M bounded out onto the stoep with a deep bark, scattering the two males squaring off to one another and in moments the invaders had vanished into the bush.
+M bounded out onto the stoep with a deep bark, scattering the two males squaring off to one another in front of him and in moments the invaders had vanished into the bush.
 Does barking at them work?
 Only if you have a sling and rocks in your hand, yes.
-M always says, they can’t count but they know what a sling is.
+M always says, they can’t count, but they never forget what a sling and a loud baboon bark is.

 Ahhh…time for coffee… Come, join us for the everyday wildlife in our African bush.

-The sudden baboon attack did not present a good photo op – bad light for one and the sudden disappearance of the subjects for another.
+The sudden baboon attack did not present a good photo op – bad light for one and the sudden disappearance of the subjects on hand.
 But as the morning unfolded, the everyday wildlife came wandering by, just as they do … everyday.

 The Long and…

-This old guy has a whole bunch of younger giraffe in his posse – he’s probably their grandfather or great-grandfather – and they all hang out together in the surrounding bush, nibbling the verdant growth of a dozen different varieties of trees.
+This old guy has a whole bunch of younger giraffe in his posse – he’s probably their grandfather or great-grandfather – and they all hang out together in the surrounding bush, nibbling the verdant growth of a dozen different varieties of trees and flowers.